Winx Club: Revival series

 On 2 September 2010, Nickelodeon announced through a press release that they would be producing brand-new seasons with Rainbow.
 Nickelodeon debuted four one-hour specials (also co-produced with Rainbow) summarizing the first two seasons, the first of which premiered on their flagship American channel on 27 June 2011.
 With the exception of Italy, the fifth, sixth, and seventh seasons launched on Nickelodeon channels domestically and internationally.

 During the sixth season in 2014, episode premieres were moved from Rai 2 to Rai Gulp in Italy, and from Nickelodeon to the Nick Jr. Channel in the United States.
 The change to younger-skewing networks followed Rainbow's lowering of Winx Clubs target demographic to a younger audience than the earlier seasons.
 The seventh season was jointly announced by Nickelodeon and Rainbow in April 2014 as part of their continuing partnership.
 The seventh season made its world premiere on Nickelodeon Greece on 24 May 2015, and the English version debuted on Nickelodeon Asia on 22 June 2015.
 It later premiered on Rai Gulp in Italy (21 September 2015) and the Nick Jr. Channel in the United States (10 January 2016).

 4Kids edit

-On October 2003, 4Kids Entertainment acquired U.S. broadcast rights to the first season of Winx Club for broadcast on their FoxBox (later 4Kids TV) strand on Fox.
+In October 2003, 4Kids Entertainment acquired U.S. broadcast rights to the first season of Winx Club for broadcast on their FoxBox (later 4Kids TV) strand on Fox.
 4Kids Productions dubbed the first three seasons, censoring and editing the original content in an attempt at localization.
 Iginio Straffi criticized these adjustments in a 2008 interview, saying, "The Winx fairies cannot even talk about boys there.
 I think this removes something essential."
 The series last aired on The CW (as part of The CW4Kids) before 4Kids' broadcast agreement was permanently revoked by Rainbow in 2009.